-Founded in California more than 40 years ago, CCOF helped create the current USDA National Organic Program (NOP) regulations.
+As a leader in the organic movement since 1973, CCOF helped create the current USDA National Organic Program (NOP) regulations.
 The NOP requires that all foods labeled as "certified organic" must be grown and processed according to strict standards.
-Growers, handlers, retailers, restaurants, and any other operation marketing its products as organic must be inspected by a USDA-accredited third-party certifier, such as CCOF, to ensure that all the rules necessary to meet these standards are being followed.
+Growers, handlers, retailers, restaurants, and any other operation marketing its products as organic must be inspected by a USDAaccredited third-party certifier, such as CCOF, to ensure that all the rules necessary to meet these standards are being followed.